pavitranew/session-7-rest-ang/README.md

 };
 ```

 This import method adds four items from the JSON to a pirates collection.
 The Pirate model is referenced here to call its create method. create() takes one or more documents in JSON form, and a callback to run on completion.
 If an error occurs, Terminal will return the error and the request will timeout in the browser.
 On success, the 202 "Accepted" HTTP status code is returned to the browser.

-Restart your node server and visit this new endpoint to import data.
+Visit this new endpoint to import data.

 `localhost:3001/api/import/`

-###Returning Data

 Now visit the `http://localhost:3001/api/pirates` endpoint to view the new pirates data.
 You'll see an array of JSON objects, each in the defined schema, with an additional generated unique private _id and internal __v version key.

 ####Find By id

-Recall our route for getting a pirate by its id: `app.get('/pirates/:id', pirates.findById)`.
+Recall our route for getting a pirate by id: `app.get('/pirates/:id', pirates.findById)`.

 Add the handler method: